RUSHIGoswami/employee-management-react/README.md

 ## Description

-This is simple Employee management project with React and Redux.
+This is simple Employee management project with React and Redux.<br />
 Here is deployed link - [employee-management-react](https://rushigoswami.github.io/employee-management-react/)

 ## Available Scripts